mtlevolio/pylinkchecker/README.rst

       -o OUTPUT, --output=OUTPUT
                           Path of the file where the report will be printed.
       -W WHEN, --when=WHEN
-                          When to print the report. error (default, only if a crawling error occurs) or always
+                          When to print the report. error (only if a crawling error occurs) or always (default)
       -E REPORT_TYPE, --report-type=REPORT_TYPE
-                          Type of report to print: errors (default, summary and erroneous links), summary, all (summary and all links)
-      -c, --console       Prints report to the console in addition to other output options such as file or email.
+                          Type of report to print: errors (default, summary and erroneous links), summary, all (summary and all links) -c, --console       Prints report to the console in addition to other output options such as file or email.